-Over time, the value of our vessels may decline, which could adversely affect our existing loans and obligations related to finance leases, our ability to obtain new financing, or our operating results.
+Over time, the value of our vessels may decline, which could adversely affect our existing loans and other financial obligations we may incur in the future, our ability to obtain new financing, or our operating results.

 Vessel values for oil tankers can fluctuate substantially over time due to a number of different factors.
 Vessel values may decline from existing levels.
 If the operation of a tanker is not profitable, rather than continue to incur costs to maintain and finance the vessel, we may seek to dispose of it.
 Our inability to dispose of the vessel at a fair market value or the disposition of the vessel at a fair market value that is lower than its book value could result in a loss on its sale and adversely affect our results of operations and financial condition.
 In addition, vessel value declines may result in impairment charges against our earnings.
-As of December 31, 2023, Teekay Tankers' revolving credit facility and its obligations related to finance leases contained loan-to-value financial covenants tied to the value of the vessels that collateralize the credit facility and finance leases.
-Teekay Tankers is required to maintain vessel value to outstanding loan and lease principal balance ratios ranging from 100%-125%.
-As at December 31, 2023, Teekay Tankers was in compliance with these requirements.
-However, a decline in the market value of these tankers may result in a default of the applicable financing arrangement or may require Teekay Tankers to prepay portions of the outstanding principal or pledge additional collateral to avoid a default.
-If Teekay Tankers is unable to cure any such breach within the prescribed cure period in a particular financing facility, the relevant financiers could accelerate Teekay Tankers' debt or obligations under finance leases and foreclose on its vessels and other assets pledged as collateral or require an early termination of the credit facility or finance lease.
-In certain circumstances, such a breach could result in cross-defaults under Teekay Tankers' other financing agreements.
-In addition, a significant decline in the market value of our tankers may prevent us from refinancing tankers with a similar amount of debt or obtaining additional debt using the tankers as collater
+As of December 31, 2024, Teekay Tankers' revolving credit facility contained loan-to-value financial covenants tied to the value of the vessels that collateralize the credit facility.
+Teekay Tankers is required to maintain a vessel value to outstanding loan principal balance ratio of 125%.
+As at December 31, 2024, Teekay Tankers was in compliance with these requirements.
+However, a decline in the market value of these tankers may result in a default under the credit facility (or any future financing agreements) or may require Teekay Tankers to prepay portions of the outstanding principal or pledge additional collateral to avoid a default.
+If Teekay Tankers is unable to cure any such breach within the prescribed cure period, the lenders could accelerate Teekay Tankers' debt and foreclose on its vessels and other assets pledged as collateral or require an early termination of the credit facility.
+In addition, a significant decline in the market value of our tankers may prevent us from refinancing tankers with a similar amount of debt or obtaining additional debt using the tankers as collateral, thereby requiring us to either reduce debt levels in facilities collateralized by the tankers or seek alternative financing structures.